Robust control

-The early methods of Bode and others were fairly robust; the state-space methods invented in the 1960s and 1970s were sometimes found to lack robustness, prompting research to improve them.
-This was the start of the theory of robust control, which took shape in the 1980s and 1990s and is still active today.
+The early methods of Bode, Nyquist, and others were robust (non-robust control would indeed be a contradiction of terms); they were designed to be, and they were aimed at assessing the level of robustness as well.
+In contrast, state-space methods that were developed in the 1960s and 1970s did not explicitly account for modeling uncertainty, and often lacked satisfactory levels of robustness, prompting critique from the students of the earlier classical era.
+The start of the theory of robust control grew out of this critique, took shape in the 1980s and 1990s, and is still active today.